Haole Girl

-Haole Girl is a female great white shark that is considered to be one of the largest great whites.
+Haole Girl is the nickname given to a female great white shark that is considered to be one of the largest great whites.
 The shark has been seen in Hawaii where it was spotted feeding on a whale carcass.
-The shark was initially thought to be Deep Blue, another large great white. however, researchers have claimed the shark spotted in Oahu,hawaii was Haole Girl and was possibly pregnant.
+The shark was initially thought to be Deep Blue, another large great white.
+However, researchers have claimed the shark spotted in Oahu, Hawaii was Haole Girl and was possibly pregnant.

 Discovery

-Haole Girl was first spotted in Oahu, Hawaii January 13th 2019.
-The shark was spotted feeding on a sperm whale carrcas.
+Haole Girl was first spotted in Oahu, Hawaii January 13, 2019.
+The shark was spotted feeding on a sperm whale carcass.

 Description

-Haole Girl is claimed to one of the largest great white sharks, roughly the same size as Deep Blue, which was estimed to be around 20 ft. the similar size has caused confusion amongst which shark was actually filmed by Ocean Ramsey in Hawaii.
+Haole Girl is claimed to be one of the largest great white sharks, roughly the same size as Deep Blue, which was estimated to be around 20 ft.
+The similar size has caused confusion about which shark was actually filmed by Ocean Ramsey in Hawaii.